Shin-Suizenji Station: Lines

 The station is served by the Hōhi Main Line and is located 5.2 km from the starting point of the line at Kumamoto.

 Layout

 The station consists of a side platform serving a single elevated track.
 The station building is a modern elevated structure built in 2011, incorporating a staffed ticket window, automatic ticket vending machines, SUGOCA charge machines and readers, and an enclosed waiting room.
 The station building is accessed from street level by means of a flight of steps or an elevator.
 Two flights of steps also lead up to the station from the platforms of the nearby Shin-Suizenji ekimae tram stop operated by the Kumamoto City Transportation Bureau.
-Parking for bicycles is available underneath the elevater track.
+Parking for bicycles is available underneath the elevated track.